damoonsh/Maze-Solver/README.md

 <p align="center">
   <img src="/img/demo.png" width=80% height=80% alt="Demo" />
 </p>

-- Gets the co-ordinates and the movement that has been done from that co-ordinate
+- Gets the co-ordinates and the movement that has been done from that co-ordinate.